ella-t/BoatAttack/UTFReport/README_UTFREPORT.md

 For a detailed guide to setting up a slack_bolt app, see here: https://api.slack.com/start/building/bolt-python

-Once the app is running and installed on your workspace, you can use it by going to the app's home tab.
-Here it will display the less detailed test summary, and clicking the "Details" button will show the full breakdown.
+While the app is running and installed on your workspace, you can visit the app's Home tab to get the latest test results.

+### Posting results to a channel

+The postlatest.py script can post test results as messages to a slack channel.

+The app doesn't need to be running to post these messages.
+The environment variables still need to be set up.

+The script will look for a channel in your workspace titled "testresults" and post the results there.
+Make sure UTF Report is added to this channel.
+If you prefer, you can post to a different channel by editing channel_name in slackapp.py.

+There are no command line options for this script.
+It will post results from the TEST_RESULTS_PATH variable.